Scientific Name

 How to Grow and Care for Tylecodon hirtifolius

-Light: This succulent can survive direct sunlight exposure without any problems, but it will grow beautifully in partial shade.
+Light: This succulent can survive direct sunlight exposure without problems, but it will grow beautifully in partial shade.

 Soil: A well-draining soil mix is a key to healthy T. hirtifolius.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.
 Indoors, it is essential to use pots with at least one drainage hole at the bottom.

-Hardiness: Like all Tylecodons, this succulent is extremely tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
+Hardiness: Like all Tylecodons, this succulent is highly tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
 T. hirtifolius can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: As a winter grower, T. hirtifolius requires careful watering during winter and spring.
 Get the soil wet, and then wait until it is dry before watering again.
 In summer, reduce watering to once per month.